owenslar/startup2024/README.md

 - Web Services - Backend service with endpoins for:
     - user authentication
     - tee time booking
     - external API integration - (I have been searching for an API that provides me with tee time information from golf courses and I haven't found a free one.
-I will keep searching but my backup plan is to use mock data and use a weather API to provide users with weather data at the chosen golf course)
+I will keep searching, but my backup plan is to use mock data for the tee times and use a weather API to provide users with weather data at the chosen golf course)
     - updating list of tee times
 - Database/Login - Store users and tee time data in database.
 Cannot reserve a tee time unless logged in.
 - WebSocket - As a tee time is reserved, it goes off the screen for other users.
 As a tee time is cancelled, it reappears on the webpage.